On Decidability and Expressive Power of Fusion Grammars: Preliminaries

 \item In drawings of hypergraphs, small circles represent vertices, labeled rectangles represent hyperedges, and $att_G$ is represented by numbered lines.
 If a hyperedge has exactly two attachment vertices, then it is depicted by a labeled arrow that goes from the first attachment vertex to the second one.
+See Example \ref{example_FG} for illustration.